nickymarino/nickymarino.github.io/_posts/2018-09-07-remove-non-master-local-branches.md

 ---
 layout: post
-title: Removing Local Git Branches That Aren't `master`
+title: Removing Local Git Branches That Aren't 'master'
 ---

 Every so often, I'll want to delete all of my local branches for a repository that aren't the `master` branch.
 An easy command to do this is: